TrevorC64/C212FinalProject/README.md

 - [Java](https://www.java.com/en/)

 ## Features
+- Creation of Users (Airlines & Customers)
+- Login System

+  Airlines:
+  - Add/Remove Flights
+  - View Reviews
+  - Create Blacklist
+  - Mile Points
+  - See Past Flights

+  Customers:
+  - Purchase/Cancel Flight Tickets
+  - View/Create Reviews
+  - Mile Points
+  - See Past Flights

-It doesn't have data permanence(sarcasm)
+- It doesn't have data permanence(sarcasm)

 ## Installation
 Use github destop to hook the src to your IDE, then run it.

 ## Tests
-When created a test in the System
+All tests were done in main functions (User Input Required).

 ## How to use?
+1. Install
+2. Navigate to AirlineSystemDriver and run
+3. Follow the Menus and follow directions

+Notes:
-Simply get the scr and run in eclipse or another IDE you use Run the AirlineSystemDriver first (Don't run AirlineDriver or customerDriver first) There is no data permanence in the program
+ - There is no data permanence in the program
-Follow the Menus and follow directions
-Some users are prewritten as tests so you can interact with those if you want the flights are printed in one long line, so you will have scroll left and right for reliven data like airlineNames
+ - Some users are prewritten as tests so you can interact with those if you want
+ - The flights are printed in one long line, so you will have scroll left and right for reliven data like airlineNames

 ## Credits
-Work all done by Trevor Cunningham & Jason Edwards suggestions given by Alan Edwards(father) to Jason Edwards
+All work done by Trevor Cunningham & Jason Edwards suggestions given by Alan Edwards(father) to Jason Edwards